 Bar & Bat Mitzvah

-When a boy or girl reaches the age of thirteen he or she is expected to assume the religious responsibilities of an adult in the Jewish community.
+When a young person reaches the age of thirteen they are expected to assume the religious responsibilities of an adult in the Jewish community.
 At Temple Emanu-El, this is marked by participating in a Shabbat morning service and reading from the Torah on or after their thirteenth birthday.
 Students also have an option to participate in an inter-generational trip to Israel and to celebrate the Bar/Bat Mitzvah during that trip.
 We are happy to create individual B’nei Mitzvah experiences for students with special needs.
 Please contact Flora Kupferman.

 Students prepare for Bar or Bat Mitzvah by developing skills to lead the congregation in parts of the Shabbat morning service, by learning to chant from the weekly Torah and Haftarah portions and by creating a D’var Torah, an individual interpretation of the weekly reading.